-Meanwhile, the Doctor and his friends make their getaway in the ambulance and they drive into some heavy mist.
-When they emerge on the other side they find themselves in Roman times.
+The Doctor and his friends make their getaway in an ambulance and they drive into some heavy mist.
+When they emerge on the other side, they find themselves in Roman times.

 Sue: So it’s a Stargate.
-Without the gate.
+But without the gate.

 Sue: That was another great cliffhanger.
 So far, so good.

-Sue: I like the way this scene is entirely in German but you still know what is being said.
-It’s not patronising at all.
-This really is rather good.
+Sue: I like the way this is in German but you still know what’s going on.
+It isn’t patronising at all.
+In fact, it’s rather good.

 Sue: Nice medallion.
 Very butch.

-The War Chief becomes concerned when he discovers that the Doctor and his companions might be time travellers and we even get to hear his innermost thoughts on the subject.
+The War Chief isn’t very happy when he’s told that the Doctor and his companions might be time travellers.
+We even get to hear his innermost thoughts on the subject.

-Sue: Is that the first time we’ve heard internal dialogue in the series?
-It’s all change, isn’t it?
-This new producer is really making his mark.
+Sue: Is that the first time we’ve heard internal dialogue in Doctor Who?
+It’s all go, isn’t it?
+The new producer is definitely making his mark.
 It feels very different.
-Why couldn’t all the Troughton stories have been as good as this?
+Why couldn’t all of Patrick Troughton’s stories be as good as this one?

-The Doctor and his friends arrive in the American Civil War zone and they are immediately embroiled in yet another action-packed set piece.
+When Doctor and his friends arrive in the American Civil War Zone, they become embroiled in yet another action-packed set piece.

 Sue: The choreography is excellent.
 Really exciting.
-I’m pretty sure that bloke actually punched that other bloke in the face.
-This David Maloney is even better than the Camfield.
+I’m sure that bloke punched that other bloke in the face for real.
+David Maloney is even better than the Camfield.

-Carstairs sacrifices himself so the others can escape and Sue isn’t very happy about that.
+Carstairs sacrifices himself so his friends can escape.
+Sue isn’t pleased about this, to put it mildly.

 Sue: Why are they leaving Carstairs behind?
 What the **** are they playing at?